 - You changed coverage or employers during the year

 - If different members of your family received coverage from different providers

 What is the 1095-A form?

-The 1095-A form is a tax statement sent to consumers who purchase health insurance directly from the Health Insurance Marketplace at healthcare.gov or a state based marketplace.
-This form is issued by the Marketplace no later than mid-February, and may be available in your Healthcare.gov account as soon as mid-January.
+Form 1095-A is a tax statement sent to consumers who purchase health insurance directly from the Health Insurance Marketplace at healthcare.gov or a state-based marketplace.
+This form is mailed by the Marketplace to households where any household member was enrolled in a Marketplace plan during 2017.
+This form is issued by the Marketplace no later than mid-February.

 Important: You must have your 1095-A before you file your taxes.

 You will use information from Form 1095-A to fill out IRS Tax Form 8962, when completing your tax filing.
 This is how you will find out if there’s any difference between the premium tax credit you used and the amount you qualify for.
 Be sure to carefully read the instructions on Form 1095-A.